danielle060821/Java-Blackjack-Game/README.md

 # Java-Blackjack-Game 🎴

-A Java-based Blackjack game demonstrating object-oriented design and multi-class project organization.

 **Independent Project | June 2024**

-- A Java-based Blackjack game demonstrating object-oriented design and multi-class project organization.
+A console-based Java Blackjack game demonstrating object-oriented programming with 6 classes.

-- Organized into 6 classes, with a TXT documentation explanation and a UML diagram.
-  For detailed class relationships, objectives, and milestones, see [Project Documentation](ProjectDocumentation.docs) and [UML Diagram](UML.jpg).
+---

+## Key OOP Features
+- **Inheritance:** Parent and child classes for shared behavior
+- **Abstract Classes & Methods:** Enforce implementation in subclasses
+- **Interfaces:** Define shared capabilities for multiple classes
+- **Encapsulation:** Uses `private` and `protected` variables

+Detailed class relationships is in [Project Documentation](ProjectDocumentation.docs).

+---

 ## How to Run
 1. Clone the repository: